 NOTE: If more than five years have elapsed since the date of the student’s passed comprehensive examination, the candidate will be required to take another comprehensive examination before admission to the final examination.

 Every student working toward the doctoral degree will submit a dissertation embodying the results of original research.
 The dissertation is expected to demonstrate the student’s ability in independent investigation and to be a contribution to human knowledge.
 The dissertation shall display a mastery of the literature of the subject field, present an organized and coherent development of ideas with a clear exposition of results, and provide a critique of the limits and validity of the student’s conclusions.

 When a complete draft of the dissertation has been prepared, the student’s doctoral committee (appointed after the qualifying examination) will conduct the final examination.
 The final examination is concerned primarily with the research work of the student as embodied in the dissertation, but it may be much broader and extend over the candidate’s entire field of study.
 The intention of the final examination is to verify that the candidate has a satisfactory grasp of the major subject as a whole and has a general acquaintance with the fields of knowledge represented by the course of study.
 The final examination is oral and is open to the public.

+Every student meeting the final examination qualifications must be enrolled in a minimum of 1 credit hour in order to defend.
 The final examination must be completed in accordance with the schedule provided in the academic calendar.
 Ten working days before the examination is taken the department must submit the form requesting this examination to the Graduate School.
 This form may be found on the Web at http://gradschool.nmsu.edu/graduate-forms/ and is also available from the Graduate School and departmental offices.